chronicleprotocol/documentation/docs/Intro/Scribe/scribeOptimistic.md

     alt="Scribe Optimistic"

 />
+*Scribe Optimistic example with a 20-minute challenge period.*
 </div>

-Currently, Chronicle's challenge period is set to 20 minutes, though this value is customizable.
+Currently, Chronicle's challenge period is set to **10 minutes**, though this value is customizable.
 Once the challenge period ends, the optimistic price is finalized and published on the oracle, even if the market price has shifted in the meantime.